komrad36/KPS/README.md

 Download Eigen and GLM (they’re header only!) and install CUDA and GeographicLib.
 Open the ‘Makefile’ and adjust the Includes and Library paths *if needed* (you probably won’t have to if you let everything install to its default locations).

 Type ‘make’ to compile with a dynamic link to the CUDA runtime libraries.
 Type ‘make static’ to compile the static and fully standalone version.

+NOTE: my default Makefile configuration compiles KPS with the AVX instruction set enabled for better performance.
+If your processor does not support AVX, edit the Makefile and remove all instances of the switch "-mavx".

 ## Utilities ##
 The KPS main propagator is run with two arguments: a polygon file, and a configuration file.